ExaWorks/job-api-spec/specification.md

 which is itself a simplified version of the [canonical Flux jobspec format](https://flux-framework.readthedocs.io/projects/flux-rfc/en/latest/spec_14.html).

-A jobspec V1 YAML document SHALL consist of a dictionary defining the resources, tasks and other attributes of a single program.
+A job specification V1 YAML document SHALL consist of a dictionary defining the resources, tasks and other attributes of a single program.
 The dictionary MUST contain the keys `resources`, `tasks`, `attributes`, and `version`.
-Each of the listed jobspec keys SHALL meet the form and requirements listed in detail in the sections below.
+Each of the listed job specification keys SHALL meet the form and requirements listed in detail in the sections below.

 #### Resources